 How YOU Can Help Right Now

-In August and September of 2018, I toured some of the shelters in the rural south.
+In fall of 2018 and spring of 2019, I toured some of the shelters in the rural south.
 The dogs in my book came from these shelters.
 What I saw was a turning point in my own life.
 Something must be done.
 The number of good dogs dying in our shelters and the conditions they are held in are simply not acceptable.
 None of us should stand for it.
 I have committed to speaking up as loudly and as widely as I can until this very solvable problem is solved.

 Until then, you can help the shelters with your gifts of the unbudgeted items that make a difference in a dog's life.
 Click the button below to see the lists of needs and the mailing addresses for some of the shelters.
 (I hope to add more as I get the chance to visit them.)
 The pictures in the left sidebar are just a few of the dogs I met on my tour, some of which have already lost their lives to the ignorance of humanity.
 I know the issue is not that people don't care, it's that people don't know.
 I intend to tell them.